omahs/cudos-aura-pool-platform/readme.md

 └───features // each subfolder corresponds to a feature └───public // this folder is explosed by the webserver
     |   index.html // the entry point of the app
-    └───assets // contants the assets of the app
+    └───assets // contains the assets of the app

 ```